acranej/MantaSVAnnotator/README.md

 Uses fuzzy filtering based on gnomad germline SVs to determine somatic events. {%.sv.annotated.bedpe} contains both germline and somatic annotated events.  {%.somatic_only_sv.annotated.bedpe} contains all SV annotations that were not within 200bp of a perfect match in the gnomad germline SV reference.

-use `Manta_SV_Annotator_2` (required inputs are input fiile path, output directory, gene annotation file, and germline annotation file
+use `Manta_SV_Annotator_2` (REQUIRED inputs are input fiile path, output directory, gene annotation file, and germline annotation file)

 use `hg38_ensembl_genelocations_formatted.txt` as the gene annotation file